ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 Of course, we can not always say that an arbitrary rule is exactly "for this purpose".
-For example, as for "@return@ outside of methods", this can also be considered that this is a check "for the better error message".
+For example, as for "`return` outside of methods", this can also be considered that this is a check "for the better error message".
 The purposes are overlapping each other.